Updated: May 25, 2026

 The Resilience Stack — Built in Sequence

 1. Emergency fund: The foundational protection layer.
 Without it, every other system is vulnerable.
-Build to 3–6 months of survival expenses before any other major financial goal.
+Build to three to six months of survival expenses before any other major financial goal.

 2. High-interest debt elimination: Debt at 20%+ APR produces a guaranteed negative return on every dollar it holds.
 Eliminating it is the highest-certainty financial move available at any income level.